-Top 10 New Year’s Addiction Recovery Resolutions You Can Easily Keep in 2016
+Top 10 New Year’s Addiction Recovery Resolutions You Can Easily Keep

 Some people want to lose a few pounds, others want to whip their finances into shape, and some want to complete a college degree in 2016.
 Most people make great New Year’s resolutions just like these.
 Unfortunately, only about 8 percent of people keep their resolutions.